-It gives many people around the world the opportunity to showcase and earn from their craft talents and it has become somewhat of an e-commerce staple carving out a sizeable niche for itself that not even the big boys – Amazon – can’t touch (yet).
+I love Etsy.
+It gives many people around the world the opportunity to earn from their craft talents.
+It has become somewhat of an e-commerce staple carving out a sizeable niche for itself that not even the big boys – Amazon – can’t touch.

-However, when it comes to the Etsy Affiliate program, I have to say;
+But when it comes to the Etsy Affiliate program, I have to say; it’s surprisingly disappointing.

 - Commission Rate: 4%